 For me, enabling the building blocks toys with moving parts and remote control operation is a brilliant idea and would definitely a big step-up on kids’ play.
 I would imagine a lot longer play for these types of Lego toys compared to their non-moving counterparts.
 Developing the kid’s building skills, logical thinking, patience, creativity and focus has never been more fun!

 It’s typical for me to search around for better option whenever I want to buy something before settling in to a single item.
 I bet most of you do the same.
 The same thing for this item, I searched for other build your own remote control car kit options that have the same building blocks toys and remote controlled car/robot in one capability and I found even cooler and fancier ones below for just a fraction of the cost:

-This DAZHONG Remote Control Building Block Robot is designed for kids 6to-14 years old to build a remote controlled robot.
-It comes with 347 pieces to build a robot that can be controlled using a 2.4G infrared remote controller to move in all directions including a 360 degree rotating stunt.
-It is equipped with built-in rechargeable Lithium ion battery that can play continuously for 40mins after a 120 min charge time using a USB charging cable.
+This DAZHONG Remote Control Building Block Robot is designed for kids 6to-14 years old to build a remote-controlled robot.
+It comes with 347 pieces to build a robot that can be controlled using a 2.4G infrared remote controller to move in all directions including a 360-degree rotating stunt.
+It is equipped with a built-in rechargeable Lithium-ion battery that can play continuously for 40mins after a 120 min charge time using a USB charging cable.
 The remote control needs 2 AAA batteries which are not included.

-- Blocks pieces are bright and colourful, which are attractive to kids to play and engage
+- Blocks pieces are bright and colorful, which are attractive to kids to play and engage

 - Provide enough challenge to build but easy enough to provide a frustration-free experience using the provided instruction manual.